RoddyJaques/UK-Vaccine-Tracker/README.md

 Projections.py - Estimates when priority groups will be vaccinated by and creates figures with estimates

+DoseBreakdown.py - Creates a graphic with the daily first and seconds doses given

 TweetPlots.py - Tweets figures created by CumulativePlot.py, DailyPlot.py and Projections.py in a thread

 RetweetThread.py - ReTweets the first tweet of the previously created thread